-The synthesis results showed a low resource consumption and a overall suitable performance, considering that all of the calculation were implemented in a 32 bit floating point arithmetic, allowing to the application to guarantee a appropriate dynamic range in the arithmetic operations.
+The synthesis results showed a low resource consumption and an overall suitable performance, considering that all of the calculation were implemented on a 32 bit floating point arithmetic, allowing the application to guarantee an appropriate dynamic range in the arithmetic operations.

-In the validation test, the discontinuities by holes were the best detected for the detection system, as long as the worse response was in the discontinuities by sand.
-While that in the discontinuities by wire, the alarm generation depends of the position and quantity of wire along the weld bead.
+In the validation test, the discontinuities by holes were the best detected by the detection system, as long as the worst response was in the discontinuities by sand.
+In the discontinuities by wire, the alarm generation depends of the position and quantity of wire along the weld bead.